 Are there Scholarship Opportunities for International Undergraduate Students in the U.S.?

-Hopefully, you make use of our guide to start your application to U.S. universities.
+Hopefully, you can use this guide to start your application to U.S. universities.
 Check out our Guide to Studying in the US for more articles!
-If you’re in search of courses, our Available Programs for International Students will provide you with several study options!
+If you’re searching for courses, our Available Programs for International Students will provide you with several study options.

 About the Author: Hyun Lee